Health Sciences

 Semester Hours Required For Degree: 120

-The B.S. in Health Sciences Program is designed for undergraduate students who wish to pursue their studies in health and healthcare.
-This degree is geared toward developing health professionals and healthcare administrators who are empowered to promote the health and well-being of the populations they serve.
+The B.S. in Health Sciences program is designed for undergraduate students who wish to pursue their studies in health and healthcare.
+This degree is geared toward developing health professionals, healthcare administrators, and assistant behavior analysts who are empowered to promote the health and well-being of the populations they serve.
 The major is intended for students interested in career advancement or for those whose goal is to work in the health professions providing service to individuals and communities.
-Students choose to pursue either the (1) generalized Health Sciences degree or (2) the specialization in Healthcare Administration.
-Students interested in pursuing occupational therapy, physical therapy, chiropractic, nutrition, physician assistant or accelerated nursing programs after they graduate should plan early to incorporate the course requirements for those programs, if possible, into their Health Sciences Degree.
+Students choose to pursue either the (1) generalized Health Sciences degree, (2) the specialization in Healthcare Administration, or (3) the specialization in Behavior Analysis.
+Students interested in pursuing occupational therapy, physical therapy, chiropractic, nutrition, physician assistant, or accelerated nursing programs after they graduate should plan early to incorporate the course requirements for those programs, if possible, into their Health Sciences degree.
+Students completing the specialization in Behavior Analysis will also earn the Undergraduate ABA Certificate.
+This certificate may automatically be added to the student upon admission to the program.

 Program Requirements